-The radio receiver in your model uses four AA batteries.
-The battery holder for the receiver batteries is located underneath the battery cover on the rear bumper.
+The radio receiver in your model uses 4 AA batteries.
+The receiver battery holder is located underneath the battery cover.
+The battery cover can be identified by the on/off switch.

-- 1. Remove the battery cover by removing the body clip from the post. - Remove the battery holder and install four AA alkaline batteries.Make careful note of the battery polarity by comparing against the diagrams in the battery holder. - 3.
-Insert the battery holder into the battery compartment. - 4.
-Direct the battery wires through the slot in the battery compartment.
-If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control. -
+- Remove the battery cover by removing the two 3x10mm buttonhead cap screws from the cover. - 2.
+Remove the battery holder and install 4 AA alkaline batteries.
+Make careful note of the battery polarity by comparing against the diagrams in the battery holder.

-5. Reinstall the battery cover and secure with the body clip.
+5. Reinstall the battery cover and secure with the screws.